 I continue to track RPI since it allows you to place current inflation into a longer historical context than CPI.
 It is however not a national statistic and it may be abolished at some point.
 However, it is worth reading this post by Simon Briscoe for a contrary opinion as to why RPI should be retained.

 Government borrowing as a % of GDP in Q2 is not closing as first as first thought.
-I previously remarked the trend pointed to a balanced budget by early 2020 but that now looks like taking place a year later.
+I previously remarked the trend pointed to a balanced budget by early 2020 but increasingly it looks like it will be next year.
+The government intends to expand public spending which is another reason why the budget may not be balanced.
 Of course if a recession hits before then, then clearly even that’s not going to happen.

 The Debt Ratio is slowly falling.
 With higher GDP growth, the debt ratio would start to fall quite quickly and would give the government more breathing space for a stimulus should another recession come soon.
 If this doesn’t happen, we could be back in the same situation as 1980/81 when the government decided it could not afford to expand borrowing.